How to Plot Your Volunteer Roles Like a Champion

-If you are a leader of volunteers, the fastest way to get a jump on 2019 is to plot out your agency’s volunteer roles for the coming year.
+If you are a leader of volunteers, the fastest way to get a jump on each year is to plot out your agency’s volunteer roles for the coming year.

 Proactively.
 Ahead of time.
 That is, BEFORE they are needed.